Bobby Joe Esposito: Professional

 In 1987, the Cleveland Force selected Esposito in the third round of the Major Indoor Soccer League draft.
 When the Force folded in 1988, he moved to the Los Angeles Lazers.
 The Lazers folded a year later.
 On July 11, 1989, the Dallas Sidekicks selected Esposito in the first round of the dispersal draft, but he chose to join the Lazer's coach, Keith Tozer, in a move to the Atlanta Attack of the National Professional Soccer League instead.
 He also spent the 1989 outdoor season with the California Kickers of the Western Soccer Alliance.
 In 1992, the Spirit traded Esposito to the Kansas City Attack in exchange for a 1993 draft choice.
 In 1994, Esposito retired and moved his family to New Jersey.
 In 1995, he decided to return to professional soccer, so he signed with the Baltimore Spirit.
 In 1997, the Philadelphia KiXX purchased Esposito's contract from the Spirit.
 Esposito retired in 2000 but spent the 2000–2001 season as an assistant coach with the KiXX.

 Retirement

-After Bobby-Joe Esposito's great professional soccer career he retired and moved to New Jersey to be with his family.
-He has 3 great children, Gabrielle(the oldest), Caleb(the middle child), and Rachel(the youngest).
+After Bobby-Joe Esposito's professional soccer career he retired and moved to New Jersey to be with his family.
+He has 3 children, Gabrielle(the oldest), Caleb(the middle child), and Rachel(the youngest).
 His wife's name is Ruth.
 He still is playing indoor, but just for a small fun league.
 He also coaches Caleb and Rachel on their soccer teams.